Contact a lawyer now

 Visitation Schedule

 Above, we mentioned different child visitation orders that include various forms of schedules.
-It’s not only the non-custodial parent who’ll follow the visitation schedule.
-The schedule is applicable to the custodial parent as well.
+It’s not only the non-custodial parent who will follow the visitation schedule.
+The schedule applies to the custodial parent as well.

-Here is a basic visitation schedule that most state court follows;
+Here is a basic visitation schedule that most state courts follow:

 • Chile can spend an alternative weekend with the non-custodial parent.
-It may include any three-day holidays.
+It may include any three-day holiday.

 • The opportunity to spend some time with the child during school breaks, spring, winter, and summer.

-• Visitation on mid-week with the non-custodial parent.
+• Visitation at mid-week with the non-custodial parent.

-• Father’s day should be spent with the father and, likewise, the mother’s day with the mother.
+• Father’s Day should be spent with the father and, likewise, Mother’s Day with the mother.

-• Children can spend any special holidays with a custodial parent one year and with the non-custodial parent the following year.
+• Children can spend any special holidays with a custodial parent for one year and with a non-custodial parent the following year.
 Holidays include Christmas, New Year’s Eve, Thanksgiving, Easter, Yom Kippur, Rosh Hashanah, etc.

 • Regular contact through telephone and email with the non-custodial parent.

-• The parent can spend children’s birthday alternatively.
+• The parent can spend their children’s birthday alternatively.

 • The non-custodial parent can take sole physical custody temporarily in emergencies.

-• Parents can exchange a few days of visitation with a mutual understanding.
+• Parents can exchange a few days of visitation with mutual understanding.

 Things Affect Visitation Rights

-There are a lot of thing coming from a non-custodial parent can affect a child’s visitation right.
+There are a lot of things coming from a non-custodial parent that can affect a child’s visitation, right?
 Take a look.

-• Violation or physical harm of the child is the main factor that affects visitation rights.
-This happened when the non-custodial parent abused physically or mentally.
-If the custodial parent claims it, the visitation rights can be denied.
+• Violation or physical harm to the child is the main factor that affects visitation rights.
+This happens when the non-custodial parent is abused physically or mentally.
+If the custodial parent claims it, visitation rights can be denied.

 • If the non-custodial parent is mentally disturbed, it can be a threat to the child.
 The court has the right to suspend or restrict visitation rights.

-• The non-custodial parent’s incarceration is not enough to deny the visitation right.
-If the visit in such a state is harmful to the child, only then can the court dismiss the visitation right.
+• The non-custodial parent’s incarceration is not enough to deny visitation rights.
+If the visit in such a state harms the child, only then can the court dismiss the visitation right.

-• If the non-custodial parent threat to kidnap their child, the court will take action.
+• If the non-custodial parent threatens to kidnap their child, the court will take action.
 They will ask for supervised visitation at first.
-If anything found with definite proof, they can restrict the visitation right.
+If anything is found with definite proof, they can restrict visitation rights.

 • The custodial parent can deny the visitation right if the non-custodial abuses alcohol or drugs.
 They can restrict it on behalf of the child’s welfare.